Health & Community Studies

 Health Care Aide

-Do you enjoy working with people?
+Do you enjoy helping people?
 Are you a caring person who has great compassion and empathy for others?
-Do you enjoy helping people?
-Then a career as a Health Care Aide might be for you.
+A career as a Health Care Aide might be for you.

-The Health Care Aide program will allow you to assist individuals who wish to remain independent and in their own homes or providing assistance within special care homes.
-As a Health Care Aide, you will be trained to effectively care for and assist seniors and individuals who may face physical or mental challenges.
+The Health Care Aide program is a full time program delivered as a one-year certificate.
+Courses and practicums are designed to prepare you to assist individuals who wish to remain independent and in their own homes or provide assistance to those living in special care homes.
+You will be trained to effectively care for and assist seniors and individuals who may face physical or mental challenges.
+The Health Care Aide program is available at SIIT Campus Locations.

 - High School Diploma, ABE 12 or GED

-- Must have a criminal and vulnerable sector check
+- Must provide a current criminal record and vulnerable sector check

 Mature Admission Requirements